 The preliminary significance determination is White.
 This process is not allowed for Yellow or Red findings.

+If any of the the above criteria are not met, then a formal SERP should be conducted.

 SERP members may request that technical specialists, risk analysts, SRAs, and program experts be available at the SERP for consultation.
 Participation in SERPs should be in accordance with the following guidelines: